Beware the Independent Medical Exam Tricks after a Car Crash

 You should also be careful not to say too much about the accident.
 People tend to talk more when they are nervous, which the IME doctor can use against them in a report back to the insurance company.

 Usually, settlement negotiations will continue after the adjuster reviews the doctor’s IME report.
 If the IME doctor disagrees with your own doctor, you may request a third medical opinion.
-Because so much rides on medical documentation in an accident, it’s best to talk to a knowledgeable personal injury attorney before participating in an independent medical examination.
+Because so much rides on medical documentation in an accident, it’s best to talk to a knowledgeable Michigan personal injury attorney before participating in an independent medical examination.

 Christensen Law Can Protect You After Your Car Accident